 Paragraph 47(a) of the PPR requires companies to immediately notify the CER of any hazard that renders the plant unsafe to operate.
-Refer to section 4 of this document for important guidance regarding the timing of this immediate notification.
+Refer to section 4 of the Guidelines for important guidance regarding the timing of this immediate notification.